tpwo/pg-latex/README.md

 ## How to use?

-This repo should be treated a sample project, so you're supposed to copy the files and edit them freely.
+This repo should be treated as a sample project, so you're supposed to copy the files and edit them freely.
 The most of the actual settings live in `config/preamble.sty`.
 To be compliant with PG, you probably don't want to modify existing settings there unless you're fixing something (pull